UHV-glass cell - Ultra-low birefringence dodecagonal vacuum glass cell for the investigation of cold atom ensembles

 - The innovative procedure for application of epoxy glue combined with the use of the special SF-57 glass guarantees ultra-low birefringence (Δn ≈ 10-8)

-- Double-side antireflection coated vacuum glasses ensures negligible transmission losses
+- Double-side antireflection-coated vacuum glasses ensure negligible transmission losses.

-- The inner volume of the glass cell is sufficiently large to host further scientific components (e.g. objective lens, atom chips, optical cavities, etc.)
+- The inner volume of the glass cell is sufficiently large to host scientific components (e.g., objective lens, atom chip, optical cavities, ion traps, Faraday shield, etc.)

-A German patent application has been filed.
+A German patent application has been granted DE 102015013026.
 On behalf of the University of Bonn PROvendis is seeking a partner for licensing the technology.

 Eine Erfindung der Uni Bonn.